 “It’s a massive thing to create stuff like this, for one to have on your CV, but in general to be recognised by a wider community.”

-“For example, a few weeks ago one of my videos was the goal celebration of Ugochukwu against Leeds.
+“For example, a few weeks ago one of my videos was the goal celebration of Ugochukwu (Lesley) against Leeds.”

 “The Premier League collaborated on that and just seeing your content being pushed to millions of people is an unbelievable feeling and it makes you want to continue to create that stuff.”

-When interviewing Shrewsbury Town’s Head of Media, Joe Masi, it was clear to see the enthusiam for his job particurly when he said: “when the team is “on a good run it’s just a different world”.
+When interviewing Shrewsbury Town’s Head of Media, Joe Masi, it was clear to see the enthusiasm for his job with him claiming that: “when the team is “on a good run it’s just a different world.”

 “That’s the thing I’ve learned more than anything in this job is that players love doing stuff.”